cmci/HTManalysisCourse/CentreCourseProtocol.md

 ###nucleus segmentation

-Nucleus segmentration.
+Nucleus segmentation.
 We only do this with Dapi image.
 Corresponding function in the script is **nucleusSegmentation(imp2)**.

 	[Image > Type > 8bit]
 	[Process > Filters > Gaussian Blur...]